hey2022/tls-xb/README.md

 ## FAQ

+### Can this change my GPA?

+No tls-xb only fetches data from <https://tsinglanstudent.schoolis.cn/api>
+to calculate your GPA, which does not expose an api to change your GPA.

 ### What is GPA Delta?

 GPA Delta is the change in GPA when the grade of a subject increases or drops